 Biyue Tan got her MSc from Nanjing Forest University and started as a PhD student in 2013 as a member of the industrial graduate school in “Forest genetics and breeding” at UPSC.
 She completed her PhD in April 2018 working on developing methods for genomic prediction (genomic selection) of growth and wood traits in Eucalyptus.
 She is currently employed by Stora Enso working in their biomaterials division.

 Amanda de la Torre got her PhD with Sally Aiken at the University of British Columbia.
-Amanda did a postdoc in our lab from 2013 to 2015 working on comparative genomics in conifers She is now a postdoc with David Neale at University of California-Davis.
+Amanda did a postdoc in our lab from 2013 to 2015 working on comparative genomics in conifers.
+She is currently an Assistant professor at Northern Arizona University.

 Amaryllis Vidali got her PhD from the Georg-August University in Göttingen, Germany.
 She was a postdoc in the lab from 2012 to 2015 working on population genomics of Norway spruce.
 She is now a Research associate at TMU (Technische Universität München) in Munich, Germany .